 The best cloud storage services

-Here are our recommended cloud storage services that do well in the areas of privacy and security.
+For 2021, here are our recommended secure cloud storage services that can protect your privacy in the current privacy-hostile environment.
 You’ll find a short summary of each service below, along with links to our in-depth reviews of them.

 1. Tresorit – Best secure cloud storage solution